 Towns and cities are full of both old and modern architecture; they are good subjects for B&W photography.

 Long shutter speed photography

 The B&W technique can be used for long shutter speed photography.

 Travel and Street Photography

 Travel photography is about capturing the memory and emotion of a place that you’ve visited.
 Black and white photos have a timelessness that is suitable for travel.

-Thanks for reading, hope you enjoy the post and found it useful if you have any question or need any further clarification please comment on the box below.
+Thanks for reading, hope you enjoy the post and found it useful if you have any questions or need any further clarification please comment on the box below.